jeredw/eniac-chess/chess.md

 ## Fitting chess
 The chess program is algorithmically pretty simple, but cramming it into the available space was still interesting.
 So we'll omit a code walk here and focus instead on interesting memory layout and program organization decisions.
 Here is a quick summary of the program's memory map, which will be explained more in the following sections.

+In short, we have four move stack frames, three global variables, and one board.
+That's it.

 ```
 00   B  B  B  B  B
 05   B  B  B  B  B